SoftwareSystemsLaboratory/ssl-hugo/content/authors/LukeNiemeyer/_index.md

 ---
 # Display name
-title: Oscar Yanek
+title: Luke Niemeyer

 # Username (this should match the folder name)
 authors:
-  - OscarYanek
+  - LukeNiemeyer

 # Is this the primary user of the site?
 superuser: false